Guerrilla Manual Online

 A quantum leap is neither.
 It can't be both quantal (the correct adjective) and a leap.
 So, it's an oxymoron.

-Quantum transitions in energy are only associated with the discrete spectrum of
+Quantum transitions in energy are only associated with the discrete spectrum of atomic or molecular bound states.

 Try to avoid communication nonsensica (GMantra 1.31).